joomla/Manual/docs/web-services-api/json-response-format/index.md

 Also, the JSON-API from the Joomla core extends the controllers from `Joomla\CMS\MVC\Controller\ApiController`.
 The need in our case is get a JSON response, and for that extends from `\Joomla\CMS\MVC\Controller\BaseController`.

-We also declared 2 propeties, one will be used for tell Joomla the view file we expect to use and the other is for set the module params for model the data we will send in the API response.
+We also declared 2 properties, one will be used for tell Joomla the view file we expect to use and the other is for set the module params for model the data we will send in the API response.

 Now let see the methods who will be involve in the class: